Don’t let your voice condition define your self-worth

 Strive for Self-Actualization

-“I beg and implore all with SD to stop letting society, your family, your spouse, employer or your medical providers define who you are.
+“I beg and implore all with a voice disorder to stop letting society, your family, your spouse, employer or your medical providers define who you are.
 Only you can do that.
 If you think of yourself as a victim, you will become one.” — Jennifer

 Ways in which you can find fulfillment in your life: